Skip to content

 Section 2 - Tool: list your OSS buckets

 OSS (Object Storage Service) is where applications store raw design files.
 Translation results are stored by the Model Derivative service.
 This tool lists all buckets belonging to your application.
-Using OssClient from the SDK, there are no manual URLs or Authorization headers.
+Using the OSS SDK there are no manual URLs or Authorization headers.

 We'll register one tool here: